CSCfi/csc-user-guide/docs/support/faq/when-will-my-job-run.md

 # When will my batch job run?

 The exact time is impossible to predict.
-The fair share mode allocates resources based on your job's priority, but the the start of the job is also subject availability of the resources you requested.
+The fair share mode allocates resources based on your job's priority, but the the start of the job is also subject to availability of the resources you requested.
 A prediction based on the current jobs and the resources they have requested can be made.
 To see all your jobs and their JOBIDs give: